DUO User Documentation

 Multi factor authentication adds a second layer of security, keeping your account secure even if your password is compromised.
 With Duo Push, you'll be alerted right away (on your phone) if someone is trying to log in as you.

-This second factor of authentication is separate and independent from your username and password — Your password is never stored externally and Duo is not on the DUO system.
-Ever.
+This second factor of authentication is separate and independent from your username and password — Your password is never stored externally and the Duo Mobile app (preferred method of authentication) does NOT collect or transmit personal information on the smart device to TRU or Duo, so it is considered safe to use.